-- 4. Click the Test button to test e-mail settings. - Select Advanced tab to enable Attached Image File if you want to send email with alarm images, the interval is the time of two adjacent alarm images.
-You can also set SMTP port and enable SSL here. - 6.
+- 4. Enter e-mail settings.
+Please refer to Figure 12 for details. - 5.
+Click the Test button to test e-mail settings. - 6.
+Select Advanced tab to enable Attached JPEG File if you want to send email with alarm images, the interval is the time of two adjacent alarm images.
+You can also set SMTP port and enable SSL here. - 7.
 Click the OK button to save and exit the E-mail menu.